sjjctl/pgp/README.rst

 Keys will be listed in order of descending importance (frequency of use).
 Retired keys will be moved to the bottom.

-See ``./keys_summary.csv`` for detail on all keys and retire dates.
+See ``./summary_of_keys.csv`` for detail on all keys and retire dates.

 Importing
 =========

-Import my public keys to your keyring:
+Import my public keys to your keyring, and verify the list against my emails:

 .. code-block:: bash

-    ./import.sh
+    make install
+    make list

 You may also wish to import the public GitHub webflow-key used to sign web commits: